-Local education agencies (LEAs) throughout the state face an ongoing challenge in funding the costs of serving special education students.
+Local educational agencies (LEAs) throughout the state face an ongoing challenge in funding the costs of serving students in special education.
 FCMAT has developed the Special Education Efficiency Tool as a resource for LEAs to analyze various areas within special education.
 The intent is for fiscal and special education staff to work together to complete the tool, and for this process to help guide a conversation about how to provide the best services for students in the most efficient manner and least restrictive environment.

 The tool has 21 questions, some of which are tied to worksheets in the tool.
 Responses are limited to “yes,” “no,” and “not met,” which allows LEAs to identify areas that may need additional attention as each is identified by a “no” or “not met” response.

 Click an FAQ to open the container and view the answer.